pipelight/pipelight/README.md

 export default config;
 ```

+## Pipeline Duration computation

+While increasing log verbosity, you may encouter some duration for each pipeline step and commands

+This is the time it took for your command to process plus:

+- Commands subprocess/shell spawning time. (around 5ms on good/average machines)

+- and last but not least it takes into account the code that wraps those commands.

+  Pipelight code(logging, duration)
+  Your command
+  Pipelight code

 # CookBook / Deployement startegies

 In the end it's just JS, either it is functionnal programming or object oriented,